 - The Washington Times - Sunday, February 22, 2026

-President Trump loves to take unilateral action, but the Supreme Court has delivered a stark decision telling him there are clear limits to how far he can go without getting Congress on board.
+President Trump loves to take unilateral action, but the Supreme Court has delivered a stark message about clear limits to how far he can go without getting Congress on board.

-Friday’s decision striking down his major tariffs hinged on a ruling by the justices that Congress never actually gave him the expansive tariff powers he claimed.
+In their decision Friday striking down his major tariffs, the justices ruled that Congress never granted the president the expansive powers he claimed under a 1977 law.

-The 170-page ruling erased a year of Mr. Trump’s work, punched a new hole in the federal budget, comforted America’s trading partners and sparked some very public grousing from the president himself, who said several of his own picks to the high court had done him dirty.
+The 170-page ruling erased a year of Mr. Trump’s work and sparked public grousing from the president, who said some of his own nominees to the high court had betrayed him.

-Mr. Trump had cited a 1977 law, the International Emergency Economic Powers Act, in which Congress gave presidents the power to “regulate” imports.
-The president said that language had to include tariffs.
+Mr. Trump had cited the International Emergency Economic Powers Act, which gives presidents the power to “regulate” imports.
+He said the language meant he could impose tariffs unilaterally.

 Chief Justice John G. Roberts Jr., writing the key opinion in the 6-3 ruling, said the president was wrong.